Leondra/PXLT/README.md

-# PLToken
+# PXLToken
-Contracts for PLToken Presale
+Contracts for PXLToken Presale